shoesCodeFor/denver-help.com/jobby-runner/README.md

 - The front‑end should call the function URL you retrieved above.
 - For local development, you can point the front‑end env (e.g., `VITE_API_URL`, `NEXT_PUBLIC_API_URL`, etc.) to your function URL.
 - The preview front‑end will migrate to DigitalOcean App Platform; when it does, configure its env var to the function URL.

+## Deployment
+See `DEPLOYMENT.md` for:
+- Running functions and front‑end locally
+- Building/running the front‑end Docker image
+- Deploying functions with `doctl` and front‑end via DO App Platform (auto on `main`)

 ## Deploying Your Own “Town”
 - Fork this repository.